TnS-hun/kobo-book-downloader/README.md

 ## Troubleshooting

+> I can't log in.
+My credentials are rejected.

+You must have a kobo email login for this tool to work (you can't use an external provider like Google or Facebook).
+However, you can create a NEW kobo account and link it with your existing account on the user profile page.
+Go to `My Account -> Account Settings` to link your new kobo login.

+> I can't log in.
+I get a message saying "The page format might have changed"

+This happens from time to time, maybe once or twice a year.
+Kobo changes their login page and makes it hard for the tool to parse out the necessary information.
+Please open an issue.

+> I can't log in, there's a problem with reading the captcha

+The clipboard interaction doesn't work for everyone.
+Try supplying the captcha using `koobdl user add --captch "YOUR_CAPTCHA_CODE"`.

 > Some of my books are missing!

 Try `kobodl book list --read` to show all "finished" and "archived" books.
 You can manage your book status on [the library page](https://kobo.com/library).
 Try changing the status using the "..." button.